karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ### Request HTTP method

-Starting with Kong 0.10, client requests can also be routed depending on their HTTP method by specifying the `methods` field.
-By default, Kong will route a request to an API regardless of its HTTP method.
+Starting with Qordoba 0.10, client requests can also be routed depending on their HTTP method by specifying the `methods` field.
+By default, Qordoba will route a request to an API regardless of its HTTP method.
 But when this field is set, only requests with the specified HTTP methods will be matched.